haltaf000/Login-Template-Django/README.md

 # Login-Template-Django

-## Qucik all purpose login, registration system for any application.
+## Quick all purpose login, registration system for any application.

 ## Created on Django platform using Python, HTML5, and CSS.